core77/grav-theme-foundation/README.md

     gulp watch

-to watch your SCSS files for changes and compile the CSS.
+to watch your SCSS files for changes, compile the CSS and automatically reload your browser.

+Browser-Sync assumes you have your GRAV installation running on "localhost".
+You have to change this setting in the 'browser-sync' gulp task if your GRAV installation is running from a subfolder.

+    proxy: "localhost/my-grav-installation"